 Supervisor: Professor D. P Hampshire (Durham University).

-The ITER (International Thermonuclear Experimental Reactor) Tokomak that is being built in Cadarache in France is one of the most exciting scientific projects at the beginning of the 21 st century (http://www.iter.org/).
-It will produce 500 MW which is about ten times the power needed to run the machine.
+The ITER (International Thermonuclear Experimental Reactor) Tokomak that is being built in Cadarache in France is one of the most exciting scientific projects at the beginning of the 21st century (http://www.iter.org/).
+It will produce 500 MW fusion power.
 Superconductivity is the enabling technology for this project since without it, the magnets that hold the plasma would either melt or consume more energy than the tokamak produces.
 Approximately one third of the cost of ITER comes from the superconducting magnets which use low temperature superconductors.
 Recent work has demonstrated that the next generation of fusion tokamaks may be most effective at higher fields than ITER – more than ~ 16 Tesla – which opens the question of whether we can develop high-temperature superconductors, that have higher current densities and upper critical fields, to enable commercial fusion energy http://www.superpower-inc.com/content/2g-hts-wire.
 The current density in these high temperature superconductors is still typically less than 1 % of the theoretical limit in high magnetic fields and there is no agreement about why it is so pitifully low.
-In Durham, we have developed purpose-built facilities to make transport critical current density J C (B,T,ε) measurements as a function of magnetic field (B), temperature (T) and strain (ε) on 2G tapes.
+In Durham, we have developed purpose-built facilities to make transport critical current density JC(B,T,ε) measurements as a function of magnetic field (B), temperature (T) and strain (ε) on 2G tapes.
 This PhD is directed at measuring the best available conductors, using our state-of-the-art horizontal Helmholtz-like 15 Tesla magnet system in Durham, as well as using the magnets at the International high-field facilities in Grenoble.
-The timescale for first-plasma at ITER (2025) offers a wonderful opportunity for early career Physicists to help pioneer our understanding of high field superconducting materials for fusion applications.
+The timescale for first-plasma at ITER (we are nearly there) offers a wonderful opportunity for early career Physicists to help pioneer our understanding of high field superconducting materials for fusion applications.

 PhD Research Project and Supervision :